 It’s close to Cabrillo National Monument at the tip of Point Loma (12-minute drive).
 The closest San Diego beach is Ocean Beach (10-minute drive) where you can sunbathe, swim, learn how to surf, and walk out on the pier.
 You can also have one of my favorite San Diego fish tacos at South Beach and shop the antique stores on Ocean Avenue.

-Guests of The Pearl Hotel, San Diego are within walking distance of the harbor where many fishing boats dock.
+Guests of The Pearl Hotel, San Diego are within walking distance of the harbor, where many fishing boats dock.
 As a result, I’d recommend you eat at Mitch’s Seafood and Point Loma Seafoods — many residents drive out of their way to eat at these spots.
 You can also walk to Liberty Station Public Market to eat and shop.
 Get some exercise by taking a kayak or stand-up paddleboard out into the water from OEX or a scenic walk on to Shelter Island.
+A variety of San Diego Bay tours also depart nearby.